 What is an ETF?

-Our ‘What is an ETF page’ gives more detail on this but in simple terms, an ETF is portfolio of stocks that we can purchase in one transaction.
-Buying an ETF is just as simple as buying a single stock but you can receive the diversification benefits of investing in hundreds of stocks at a low cost
+Our ‘What is an ETF page’ gives more detail on this but in simple terms, an ETF is a portfolio of stocks that we can purchase in one transaction.
+Buying an ETF is just as simple as buying a single stock but you can receive the diversification benefits of investing in hundreds of stocks at a low cost.

 How do you invest in ETFs?

-How long does an ETF investment last for?
+How long does an ETF investment last?

 One of the great things about ETFs is that you can sell them whenever you want to.
-That means if you invest £20,000 in an ETF and you decide you need this money for something else, you can sell your investment for relatively low cost.
-These costs depend on the investment platform that you use and typical examples can be found of what costs to invest when signing up to one of our free courses.
+That means if you invest £20,000 in an ETF and you decide you need this money for something else, you can sell your investment for a relatively low cost.
+These costs depend on the investment platform that you use and typical examples can be found of what costs to invest when signing up for one of our free courses.

 How risky is investing in ETFs?

 Investing in an ETF is the same as buying tiny shares in the companies that are listed in them.
-For example if you buy an ETF on the S&P 500, you are investing a small fraction of your money in companies like Disney, Netflix, Amazon, Apple, etc. If you believe that these companies are likely to make money in the future, then you can expect a return on your investment.
+For example, if you buy an ETF on the S&P 500, you are investing a small fraction of your money in companies like Disney, Netflix, Amazon, Apple, etc. If you believe that these companies are likely to make money in the future, then you can expect a return on your investment.
 Typically, investing in the S&P 500 has yielded around 8% on average but it is important to remember that at certain points in time, large falls and gains can be seen.
-For this reason, passive investment strategies generally tend to suit investors with a long term outlook as it is less likely that you will lose money over the long term but more likely that your investment will fluctuate over time.
+For this reason, passive investment strategies generally tend to suit investors with a long-term outlook as it is less likely that you will lose money over the long term but more likely that your investment will fluctuate over time.